 - Teensy Time, an educational children show, hosted by Teensy the Tri-Terror-Tops.
 One of these episode had his rival Robro as guest star, but he ends up wreaking the set after he fails to smash a model tower.

 - One episode features a sitcom starring Master Mayhem and Major Disappointment.

-- Master Mayhem once appeared on an in-universe reality show.
+- Master Mayhem once appears on an in-universe reality show.